Philadelphia Careless Driving Ticket Lawyer

 What Constitutes Careless Driving

 Careless driving is defined by 75 Pa.
 Cons.
 Stat.
 Section 3714(a) as driving a vehicle in careless disregard for the safety of persons or property.

 - Failing to keep a safe distance from other vehicles

 - Causing an accident

 Careless Driving vs. Reckless Driving

-	Remember though, careless driving is essentially a less serious version of reckless driving and is in fact a lesser included offense of reckless driving.
-The difference between the two falls in respect to the "willful or wanton" requirement.
-In essence, careless driving means you are driving dangerously but not necessarily aware of it while Reckless driving includes an awareness of the dangerous driving.
-This lack of awareness is designed to illustrate that while you made a potentially dangerous mistake, you did not do so in flippant disregard of the law.
+Remember, careless driving is basically a less serious version of reckless driving, and is in fact a lesser included offense of reckless driving.
+The difference between the two is to the “willful or wanton” requirement of reckless driving.
+In essence, careless driving means you are driving dangerously, but were not necessarily aware of it.
+On the other hand, Reckless Driving includes an awareness of the dangerous driving.
+This lack of awareness is designed to recognize that while you made a potentially dangerous mistake, you did not do so in flippant disregard of the law.

 Penalties for Careless Driving

 - Resulting in injury carries up to $250 fine and 90 days in jail